ironcev/awesome-roslyn/readme.md

 ## Talks
 Awesome talks about Roslyn

-- [The Power of Roslyn](https://www.youtube.com/watch?v=nXljhGDokqA) - Great talk by Kasey Uhlenhuth explaining about Roslyn, analyzers, APIs and tools for building an analyzer/fixer.
+- [The Power of Roslyn](https://www.youtube.com/watch?v=nXljhGDokqA) - Great talk by Kasey Uhlenhuth at NDC Oslo 2018 about Roslyn, analyzers, APIs and tools for building an analyzer/fixer.
 She also builds a simple analyzer and fixer and gives us some great references.

 ## Contribute